HPV vaccine: Recommendations from authorities

-Recommendations by national bodies
+Introduction of HPV vaccination for boys by country

 Australia

 Australia introduced HPV vaccination for boys in 2013.

 Ireland

 Ireland introduced HPV vaccination for boys aged 13 as part of their National Immunization Plan in 2019.

 UK

 UK introduced HPV vaccination for boys aged 12 as part of their National Immunization Plan in 2019.

 Portugal

 Portugal introduced universal HPV vaccination for boys aged 10 years and above as part of its National Immunization Plan in 2020.

+Japan

+In October 2025, a coalition of 32 academic societies—including the Japan Pediatric Society, the Japanese Society of Obstetrics and Gynaecology, and the Japanese Association of Infectious Diseases—submitted a formal request to the Ministry of Health, Labour and Welfare calling for the introduction of routine HPV vaccination for males.

+Despite this, the ministry's advisory subcommittee has twice raised concerns over cost-effectiveness, in March 2024 and September 2025, and as of late 2025 routine vaccination for males has not been approved.

 United States

 On 9 September 2009, an advisory panel recommended that the Food and Drug Administration (FDA) of the USA license Gardasil in the United States for boys and men ages 9–26 for the prevention of genital warts.
 Soon after that, the vaccine was approved by the FDA for use in males aged 9 to 26 for prevention of genital warts and anal cancer.

 In 2011, an advisory panel for the US Centers for Disease Control and Prevention (CDC) recommended the vaccine for boys ages 11–12.
 This was intended to prevent genital warts and anal cancers in males, and possibly prevent head and neck cancer (though the vaccine's effectiveness against head and neck cancers has not yet been proven).
 The committee also made the vaccination recommendation for males 13 to 21 years who have not been vaccinated previously or who have not completed the three-dose series.
 For those under the age of 27 who have not been fully vaccinated the CDC recommends vaccination.

 Also in 2011, Harald zur Hausen's support for vaccinating boys (so that they will be protected, and thereby so will women) was joined by professors Harald Moi and Ole-Erik Iversen.

 In 2018, the US Food and Drug Administration (FDA) released a summary basis for regulatory action and approval for expansion of usage and indication for Gardasil 9, the 9-valent HPV vaccine, to include men and women 27 to 45 years of age.